eclipse-embed-cdt/web-jekyll/pages/debug/install.md

 - the GDB **server** application
 - the hardware **drivers** required by the JTAG/SWD probe

-The GNU MCU Eclipse project recommends three debugging solutions:
+The Eclipse Embedded CDT project recommends three debugging solutions:

 - the **SEGGER J-Link** probe & GDB server, as **a highly professional solution**, supporting both JTAG and SWD, plus SWO trace output;
 - the **OpenOCD** application as **an universal tool**, supporting most cheap JTAG probes, but with limitations (currently it does not support SWD and implicitly no SWO, it is slower, configuration might be sometimes cryptical, there are many driver incompatibilities on Windows, etc);